July 15, 2019

 More often than not, consumers prefer pre-emptive action from the brands they choose.
 Rather than waiting until they are personally affected by a known issue, they appreciate it when a company reaches out to them with an alert informing them of an issue they might experience.
 They also want to receive an explanation of the cause, the remedy, and when it will be fixed.
 Proactive contact builds trust and trust builds loyalty.
 Resolving service issues before they happen with proactive analytics can lower abandonment rates, reduce complaints and improve customer satisfaction.

 AI can also use machine learning algorithms to predict what customers want based on their preferences, visited content and the choices they have made in the past.
 In addition, AI can suggest the most suitable response or next best action to agents while they are interacting with a customer.
 It can also respond independently from the agent with real-time offers of FAQs or links to a knowledgebase.
-In addition, AI and predictive analytics can indicate a customer’s likelihood of cancelling a service or purchasing a product.
+In addition, AI and predictive analytics can indicate a customer’s likelihood of canceling a service or purchasing a product.